Views expressed by the host documented to be almost always right 99.8% of the time.

 What does that say?

-Takes Obama, it takes Biden, it takes Tim Kane.
+It takes Obama, it takes Biden, it takes Tim Kaine.

-By the way, here's Nicole Wallace, no friend of Trump's, no friend of Sarah Palin's, Nicole Wallace and the Bush, the George W. Bush communications office on the Today Show today, Savannah Guthrie, said, Hey, Nicole, you might say that the the health headlines aren't good for Hillary, but in some ways it actually overlooked this issue of her comment on Friday night where she called half of Trump supporters deplorable.
+By the way, here's Nicole Wallace, no friend of Trump's, no friend of Sarah Palin's, Nicole Wallace and the Bush, the George W. Bush Communications Office on the Today Show Today, Savannah Guthrie said, hey, Nicole, you might say that the health headlines aren't good for Hillary, but in some ways it actually overlooked this issue of her comment on Friday night where she called half of Trump's supporters deplorable.

 Now, is this a larger, longer-term problem for her?